Boosting the Press’s capabilities in managing advanced software development and delivering its enhanced digital products

-In January 2020, the Press approached us to help grow the capabilities of its Academic technology team, in particular to boost its capabilities in managing advanced software development and in developing its enhanced digital products.
+In January 2020, CUP&A approached us to help grow the capabilities of its Academic technology team, in particular to boost its capabilities in managing advanced software development and in developing its enhanced digital products.
 It was also looking for an experienced, expert advisor that was not afraid to suggest alternative ways of doing things.

 1.6 mln +